HOME of the DEPA

 The University of Colorado Boulder encourages scholarship and research that lead to commercial and consulting activities.
-Such activities, however, have the potential to lead to conflicts of interest, which may have untoward effects for students, employees, and the university.
-Note, each year the University receives inquiries regarding potential conflicts of interests.
+Such activities, however, have the potential to lead to conflicts of interest, which may have untoward effects.
+Each year the University receives inquiries regarding potential conflicts of interests.
 These inquires have been generated by media outlets, as well as federal, state, legal, and internal regulatory entities.
-Submitting a DEPA and vetting potential conflicts of interest helps to protect employees and students, departments, and the University, as a whole, from adverse outcomes resulting from inquiry.
+Submitting a DEPA, and vetting potential conflicts of interest, helps to protect employees and students, departments, and the University, as a whole, from adverse outcomes resulting from inquiry.